 One of the biggest power-consuming jobs that your cellular trail camera performs, is connecting to the server via cellular service.
 First, the camera powers on and sends a signal to begin communicating with the server.
 Once connected it then finds the newest images on the SD card and transmits them over the cellular network before powering down again.
 This process can take a minute or two, and it is using battery power the entire time.

-That’s why we recommend setting your upload frequency to one to two times per day.
+That’s why we recommend setting your upload frequency to six times per day.
 Even though the camera will have to upload more images per transmission, that’s a relatively quick process that doesn’t burn a lot of battery power.
 It’s the actual connecting with the server that is using the most power, not the transmission of images.
 So, the more times your camera is connecting to the server, the more it is burning through battery power.
 This simple change can dramatically increase the life of your batteries while ensuring you continue getting images daily.

 We all love videos.
 They reveal wildlife behavior and the direction they are going and coming.
 However, if conserving battery life is more important to you, then we recommend turning off video mode.
 Recording video is a major power consumer.
 The camera is on the entire time it’s recording, and if it’s nighttime, the flash is continuously running too — burning even more power.
 If your camera is watching over a feeder or food plot with lots of activity, then it won’t take long at all to burn through the batteries.
 Simply switch your camera to photo mode and you’ll instantly start saving on battery life.

 - Detection delay: Using this setting will reduce the many redundant images of does and raccoons feeding at your feeder and burning up your battery power.
 If your camera is in a high-traffic area, set this to one minute or longer.